nysportsfan/Gun-Violence-in-the-US/README.md

 # Capstone-Project-1

-Welcome to my very first Capstone Project!
+Welcome to my very first Capstone Project: Gun Violence in the US

 Here I have attached all the relevant components for the project:
 1) Data Wrangling - Collecting, cleaning and transforming the data.